sequenceiq/blog/source/_posts/2014-03-08-data-cleaning-with-mapreduce-and-morphline.markdown

 author: Krisztian Horvath
 published: false
 ---
-[Previously](http://blog.sequenceiq.com/blog/2014/02/28/etl-and-data-quality/) we saw how easily extensible the Kite Morphlines is with your custom commands.
-Right now we are going to use it to remove columns from a dataset to demonstrate how it can be used with MapReduce jobs.
+[Previously](http://blog.sequenceiq.com/blog/2014/02/28/etl-and-data-quality/) we saw how easily extensible is Kite Morphlines framrwork with your custom commands.
+In this post we are going to use it to remove columns from a dataset to demonstrate how it can be used end embedded in MapReduce jobs.
-Download the MovieLens + IMDb/Rotten Tomatoes dataset from [Grouplens](http://grouplens.org/datasets/hetrec-2011/), extract it, and it will contain a file called user_ratedmovies.dat.
+Download the MovieLens + IMDb/Rotten Tomatoes dataset from [Grouplens](http://grouplens.org/datasets/hetrec-2011/), extract it, and it should contain a file called user_ratedmovies.dat.
 It is basically a tsv file and we are going to use the exact same column names as it is given in the first line.

 ```